Generic Name and Formulations:

 Acute relief of angina attack.
 Prophylaxis of angina pectoris.

 Early MI.
 Severe anemia.
 Increased intracranial pressure.
-Concomitant sildenafil.
+Concomitant PDE-5 inhibitors (eg, sildenafil, tadalafil, vardenafil).

-Acute MI, heart failure: monitor.
+Acute MI, CHF: monitor.
 Hypotensive or volume depleted.
 Hypertrophic cardiomyopathy.
 Avoid abrupt cessation.
-Discontinue if blurred vision or dry mouth occur.
+Discontinue if blurred vision or dry mouth occurs.
+Use lowest effective dose.
 Elderly.
-Pregnancy (Cat.C).
+Pregnancy (Cat.B).
 Nursing mothers.

 See Contraindications.
-Hypotension potentiated by sildenafil, calcium channel blockers, alcohol, vasodilators, antihypertensives, β-blockers, phenothiazines, aspirin.
+Hypotension potentiated by PDE-5 inhibitors, calcium channel blockers, alcohol, aspirin.
 May antagonize alteplase, heparin.
-Drugs that cause dry mouth (e.g., tricyclics, anticholinergics) may interfere with sublingual dissolution.
+Drugs that cause dry mouth (eg, tricyclics, anticholinergics) may interfere with sublingual dissolution.
 Avoid ergotamine and related drugs.
 Tolerance to other forms of nitrates may blunt effects.
 May interfere with cholesterol tests.

 Headache, vertigo, weakness, palpitation, orthostatic hypotension, tachycardia, syncope, flushing, rash, exfoliative dermatitis.